 The Chinese elm is an entirely different tree from the American Elm.
 It has a different shape, a different leaf and over all look.
 An extremely desirable trait of Chinese Elm is it’s built in resistance to disease and pest infestation.
 Ronda likes this tree particularly for residential use.
 She loves the bark of the Chinese Elm.
 It peels and reveals a pretty olive green under bark.
 It has a dense crown and shows a gorgeous yellow fall color.
 “It’s a great tree.
 A very, very attractive tree.”

 Three isn’t really enough.
 So we’ve got four more favorite shade trees to share with you in part two of this post.
-And, as always if you’d like to talk about making some additions to your landscape or need advice on the care for your trees and plants, please contact one of our landscape management specialists.
+And, as always if you’d like to talk about making some additions to your landscape or need advice on the care for your trees and plants, schedule a consultation with one of our garden management specialists.